Unique recommends the use of underlay in either conventional stretch-in, or double-stick application. We DO NOT recommend direct-glue installation.

 Surface Prep: Clean, dry, and free of dust, grease, and wax.
 Concrete floors must be cured and dry.
 Make sure concrete is free of excess moisture and the cracks are filled.
 Other surfaces as resilient tile should be checked and patched as needed.

-6) Fold the floorcovering back from the seam are to begin the process of applying adhesive.
+- Fold the floorcovering back from the seam area to begin the process of applying adhesive.
 Apply the adhesive by spreading away from the seam line and leave scalloped trowel marks at the seam area.

 Finishing Up: Do not drag heavy furniture and fixtures over the installed material.
 Permanent compression tracks may occur.